brethen

 be1b21ddd2bb402a18cc13601605e066cd7782758a69e398cc92fc8fb9ded879.png

-I forced myself that next dinner to ask Ted about the progress of his stun gun experiments on the robotic parts we had retrieved and reactivated, much to his surprise.
-He had been working with Sheila and Hanna daily on this project as if it were the most urgent mission and a possible attack imminent.
+I forced myself that next dinner to ask Ted about the progress of his stun gun experiments on the robotic parts we retrieved and reactivated, much to his surprise.
+He'd been working with Sheila and Hanna daily on this project as if it were the most urgent mission and a possible attack imminent.
 My silence and indifference to their work on this subject had over the weeks struck a strange confusion in all, yet all of them unable to brooch this reticence on my part and my question immediately broke the ice.
 They all breathed a deep sigh of relief and our friendships cemented again.

 But both Hanna and Sarah were confused at the loving glances which we exchanged each morning at our first greetings.
 When they weren't there I would always kiss her on the lips.
-When they entered the room with me she only received my smile, as warm as any kiss, and they, being women, easily understood this.
+When they entered the room with me, she only received my smile, as warm as any kiss, and they, being women, easily understood this.
 Yet both of them were too shy or discreet creatures to mention this to Ted or anyone else.
 It was feminine discretion at its best.

-I addressed Ted in no uncertain tone of voice that I was still in charge of this outfit, and that all experiments with weapons of destruction were to stop immediately, that his lab would be shut down and a new and far better one set up.
+I addressed Ted in no uncertain tone of voice that I was still in charge of this outfit, and that all experiments with weapons of destruction were to stop immediately, that this lab would be shut down and a new and far better one set up.
 We would set out, the four of us, and acquire a whole new set of equipment from all the most advanced laboratories to the south, as far as San Francisco or San Diego if necessary.

-After a few minutes of dazed silence the questions began to fly.
+After a few minutes of dazed silence, the questions began to fly.
 Only Hanna had an inkling of this development which her beautiful face revealed in a beaming smile, which I reciprocated.

-Again a long pregnant pause ensued, as such a crazy idea touched their consciousness.
+Again, a long pregnant pause ensued, as such a crazy idea touched their consciousness.

 last post ...https://www.publish0x.com/robert-oreilly/fight-or-flight-xwvnxew